 If someone edits camera settings (including the IP address) directly at the camera, Orchid Core VMS may be unaware of the new settings and may lose its connection with the camera.
-Beginning with version 2.2.2, Orchid Core VMS helps fix this problem by adding the Recover Camera feature.
+Orchid Core VMS helps fix this problem with the Recover Camera feature.
+This feature may also be used to enable the camera-based motion detection option on certain cameras (by connecting to the metadata capabilities of the camera).
+Please refer to the Edit Camera Stream Settings for more details about camera-based motion detection.